Managing a Successful Medical Call Center Team

 Individuals have several basic intrinsic needs that must be met in the workplace to feel satisfied, no matter what industry they are in.
 As the manager of a medical call center, you can positively influence staff retention if you can meet these needs for your staff.
 In many cases, nurturing good relationships with your employees can override negative effects of extrinsic organizational factors.
 Different things motivate different people, and you may need to use multiple strategies to achieve individual employee satisfaction and improve performance.
 In general, call center employees seek a mutually supportive relationship with their supervisor, a sense of belonging and security, a feeling of contribution, control over or input into decisions regarding their work, and authentic appreciation.

-Contribution: Employees enjoy the opportunity to make a meaningful contribution to their workplace.
-Pooling the unique talents, gifts, and interests of team members creates an opportunity for each employee to excel and have unique ownership for a project or the work itself.
+Employees enjoy the opportunity to make a meaningful contribution to their workplace.
+Pooling the unique talents, gifts, and interests of team members create an opportunity for each employee to excel and have unique ownership for a project or the work itself.

 The key to developing a strong call center team is focusing on the basics: hire right, create an engaging “team” workplace, provide opportunities for employees to stay challenged and make a contribution, involve staff in decisions, communicate effectively, and coach with timely feedback.